tktaofik/airnd-market/services/user/README.md

 ## Description

-The User service provides an API for managing and authenticating users in the system
+The User service provides an API for managing users, authenticating requests from the client and service to service communication.

 ## API

-- [ ] Create a user
+- [ ] Create user
-- [ ] Update a user
+- [ ] Update user
+- [ ] Get user
-- [ ] Login user
+- [ ] Login
-- [ ] Get a user
+- [ ] Logout
-- [ ] Authenticate user
+- [ ] Authenticate requests (Create JWT)
+- [ ] Expire JWT after 5 min
-- [ ] Renew user token
+- [ ] Extend JWT if used under 5 min

 ## Model